micropipette/studybot/README.md

 StudyBot is a Discord bot which helps you get smarter!
 It allows you to study from various question banks from all sorts of disciplines, and allows you to add your own too.
-StudyBot is written mainly in Python using `discord.py`.
+StudyBot is written in Python using `dis-snek`.
 It uses MongoDB for persistence, and interfaces with Google Sheets API to read user-generated question banks.